pavlab-mit/project-skywalker/Info/software_installation/firmware_flash_steps.md

-# Correct Steps for Flashing ArduPlane Firmware onto CubeOrange / CubeOrange+
+# Steps for Flashing Custom ArduPlane Firmware onto CubeOrange+

 ## 1. Disconnect Your Cube from USB
 Ensure the Cube is not powered before starting the flashing process.